James Hill MD’s Newsletter

 Covid is an ethnic bioweapon

-One ethnic group has genetic variants most resistant to SARS-CoV-2 spike protein binding to ACE2 and TMPRSS2 receptors.
+Some ethnic groups have genetic variants more resistant to SARS-CoV-2 spike protein binding to ACE2 and TMPRSS2 receptors than do others.

 We combined ACE2 coding variants' analysis in different populations and computational chemistry calculations to probe the effects on SARS-CoV-2/ACE2 interaction.